markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

 Authoring mode lets you enter **TOML metadata** for selected sectors, linedefs, entity instances, and item instances.

 For the full workflow and metadata format, see [Authoring](../authoring).

+## Palette Mode

+The **Palette Tool** is another bottom-row mode toggle.
+When enabled, contexts that would normally show the **Tiles** dock keep the **Palette** dock visible instead.

+Palette mode is used for:

+- editing project palette entries
+- changing palette material properties
+- applying palette-index sources to geometry and Builder material slots

+For the full workflow, see [Palette Tool](palette).